-Please Note: Not answering the Identity Verification questions at the end of the application process could result in a denial of your request, as we will not be able to determine your identity.
+Please Note: North Carolina law limits who is entitled to certified copies.
+Not answering the Identity Verification questions at the end of the application process could result in a denial of your request, as we will not be able to determine your identity.

 The Register of Deeds office acts as a recording office only.
 North Carolina General Statutes prohibit the Register of Deeds or the staff from practicing law.
 We are unable to supply legal forms, provide instructions on drafting or completing forms, or answer questions regarding the legal consequences of instruments filed.
 We advise you to consult an attorney if you have legal questions.

 |NC General Statute 130A-26A||It is a felony violation to fraudulently request a certified copy of a vital record or obtain, possess, sell, furnish, use, or attempt to use for any purpose of deception a North Carolina Vital Record.|